Cancer Research UK logo.

 Feeling and being sick

-Rarely, there is blood in the vomit.
-You may not be able to see any blood if it is small amounts.
-The blood might be bright red, which means it is fresh bleeding.
+Rarely, there is blood in your vomit.
+This might be bright red, which means it is fresh bleeding.
 Or it may look dark brown, like used coffee grounds, if the blood has been in the stomach for a while.

 Early and advanced stomach cancer can bleed into the stomach.
 Over time this reduces the number of red blood cells in your blood (anaemia).